- Average Cost

 Q: I don't live with my parents and they do not claim me as a dependent on their tax return.
 Do I have to provide their information?

 A: You must provide your parents' information unless you answer at least one of the following questions "Yes":

 Q: What do I do if my aid is not enough when my tuition bill is due?

 A: UT Arlington offers installment plans to eligible students who do not have sufficient funds to cover the full tuition and fee balance due at the beginning of the term.
 Information may be found at: www.uta.edu/business-affairs/sfs/installment-payment-plan.php.

-Enrollment loans are also available to eligible students from the Bursar's Office on the 1st floor of Davis Hall.
+Enrollment loans are also available to eligible students from the Office of Student Accounts on the 1st floor of Davis Hall.
 Information may be found at: www.uta.edu/business-affairs/sfs/enrollment-loans.php.